ckelly1202/ckelly1202.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 ---

 That isn't the only fun fact about me!
-I can also recite the Peridic Table, play ukulele, and I am learning ASL. instagram: @_carolineekellyy
+I can also recite the Peridic Table, play ukulele, and I am learning ASL.
+Nonetheless, my Instagram is @_carolineekellyy